Contrastive Attraction and Contrastive Repulsion for Representation Learning: Experiments and empirical analysis

 \section{Experiments and empirical analysis}

-In this section, we first study the CACR behaviors with small-scale experiments, where we use CIFAR-10, CIFAR-100, STL-10 and create two class-imbalanced CIFAR data sets as empirical verification of our theoretical analysis.
-We mainly compare the linear probing results with representative CL methods, divided into two different categories according to their positive sampling size: $K=1$ and $K=4$.
+In this section, we first study the CACR behaviors with small-scale experiments, where we use CIFAR-10, CIFAR-100~\citep{hinton2007learning} and create two class-imbalanced CIFAR datasets as empirical verification of our theoretical analysis.
+We mainly compare with representative CL methods, divided into two different categories according to their positive sampling size: $K=1$ and $K=4$.
 For methods with a single positive sample ($K=1$), the baseline methods include the conventional CL loss~\citep{oord2018representation}, AlignUniform CL loss (AU-CL)~\citep{wang2020understanding}, and the CL loss with hard negative sampling (HN-CL)~\citep{robinson2020contrastive}.
-In the case of $K=4$, we use the contrastive multi-view coding (CMC) loss~\citep{tian2019contrastive} (only the multi-positive CL loss is applied instead of using their proposed augmentations) as the comparison baseline.
-For a fair comparison, we keep for all methods the same experiment setting, including learning-rate, training epochs, \textit{etc.}, but tune to find their best temperature parameters; the mini-batch size for $K=4$ is divided by 4 from those used for $K=1$ to make sure the encoder leverages the same number of samples in each iteration.
+In the case of $K=4$, we take contrastive multi-view coding (CMC) loss~\citep{tian2019contrastive} (align with our augmentation settings and use augmentation views instead of channels) as the comparison baseline.
+For a fair comparison, we keep for all methods with the same experiment setting including learning-rate, training epochs, \textit{etc.}, but use their best temperature parameters; the mini-batch size for $K=4$ is divided by 4 from those when $K=1$ to make sure the encoder leverages same samples in each iteration.

-We then empirically study CACR on large-scale data sets and compare with the state-of-the-art frameworks \citep{He_2020_CVPR,zbontar2021barlow,chen2020simple,caron2020unsupervised,grill2020bootstrap,huynh2020boosting}.
-We report the Top-1 validation accuracy of linear probing on ImageNet-1K~\citep{deng2009imagenet}.
-To measure the generalization capability of the pre-trained model, we conduct transfer learning tasks on both few-shot classification following \citet{li2022elevater}, and object detection/segmentaion following \citet{He_2020_CVPR}.
-We also leverage two large-scale but label-imbalanced data sets (Webvision v1 and ImageNet-22K) for pre-training and report the linear probing results on ImageNet-1K.
+For large-scale datasets, we use ImageNet-1K~\citep{deng2009imagenet} and compare with the state-of-the-art frameworks \citep{He_2020_CVPR,zbontar2021barlow,chen2020simple,caron2020unsupervised,grill2020bootstrap,huynh2020boosting} on linear probing, where we report the Top-1 validation accuracy on ImageNet-1K data.
+We also report the results of object detection/segmentaion following the transfer learning protocol.
+To further justify our analysis, we also leverage two large-scale but label-imbalanced datasets (Webvision v1 and ImageNet-22K) for linear probing pretraining.
 The reported numbers for baselines are from the original papers if available, otherwise we report the best ones reproduced with the settings according to their corresponding papers.
 Please refer to Appendix~\ref{appendix:experiment_details} for detailed experiment setups.